yoolk/liquid-documentation/objects/index.markdown

 ---
   layout: nav_basics
+  title: Objects - Yoolk Instant Website Themes
 ---

 <h2 class="section-title">Objects</h2>

 Liquid objects contain attributes to output dynamic content on the page.
-For example, the <code>listing</code> object contains an attribute called title that can be used to output the <code>name</code> of a listing.
+For example, the <code>listing</code> object contains an attribute called `name` that can be used to output the <code>name</code> of a listing.

 Liquid objects are also often refered to as Liquid variables.